-Trade secrets often comprise customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+There are many important types of intellectual property that are critical to businesses in the Green Mountain State.
+Trade secrets, one major category of intellectual property, often comprise customer lists, sensitive marketing information, non-patended (or non-patentable) inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

-Information is more likely to be considered a trade secret if it is:
+Not all information possessed by a business is considered a trade secret.
+Information is likely to be considered a trade secret if it is:

-Vermont is one of the many states that have adopted the Uniform Trade Secrets Act.
+Vermont is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 Vermont’s trade secret law can be found at Vermont Ch.
 143 Section 4601 et. seq.

 Vermont prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Vermont company was unaware it possessed purloined trade secrets, it can still be prosecuted under Vermont law if it should have known.